GlobalGameJam2015-Snittarna/GGJ-2016/Graphics information.md

 -----|-----------|------------------------------------------------------
 Monster 1| Basic enemy, 64x64.
 Runs up to you and attacks.
 Easy to kill | Tom Monster 2 | Shooting laser beams through it's eye.
 Low health but long range | Johannes Monster 3 | Big tank minion.
-Slow but strong attacks and high health | Tom Monster 4 | Basic minion but with more health and it is a little bigger. | Johannes Monster 5 | Fast minion with fast attacks but low health.
+Slow but strong attacks(*vad för sorts attack?*) and high health | Tom Monster 4 | Basic minion but with more health and it is a little bigger. | Johannes Monster 5 | Fast minion with fast attacks(*vad för sorts attack?*) but low health.
 They are small | Tom Monster 6 | Minion with a barrier that reflects damage back at you.
 Attack it with preciseness. | Johannes BOSS MONSTER | Many different attacks.
-Shooting laser beams, flurry of attacks and slow but strong attacks.
-It is big. | Tom Portal encounter | Cultists summon monsters rapidly until you manage to seal the portal. | Johannes
+Shooting laser beams, flurry of attacks((*vad för sorts attacker?*) and slow but strong attacks.
+It is big. | Tom
+Portal encounter | Cultists summon monsters rapidly until you manage to seal the portal. | Johannes

 Main character.